Did you know?

 Just 30km west of the Johannesburg city centre you will find the Walter Sisulu Botanical Gardens, formerly known as the Witwatersrand National Botanical Gardens.

-Of the 600 plant species growing naturally in the Walter Sisulu Botanical Gardens, you must see the vast collection of lithops, which are indigenous to southern Africa.
+Of the 600 plant species growing naturally in the Walter Sisulu Botanical Gardens, look out for the vast collection of lithops, small succulents that look like small stones, which are indigenous to southern Africa.
 The Cycad Garden and the Succulent Rockery are also worth exploring for their diverse stocks of rare plants, some endangered.

 To appreciate the nature reserve and the area's rich geology, take a walk along the Roodekrans Ridge where many species of reptiles, antelope and the odd jackal can be seen.
 For a detailed list of all the species of plants and animals found in the gardens, refer to the Visitor Information Centre.

 There are many walks and trails meandering through the gardens.
 Or spend some peaceful time near the Sasol Dam.
-Here you can visit the bird hide for an opportunity to spot some of the 220 bird species that have been recorded in the area.
+Here you can visit the bird hide for an opportunity to spot some of the 226 bird species that have been recorded in the area, and even at their busiest, you'll always be able to find a tucked-away picnic spot somewhere in the Gardens.

 Travel tips & Planning info